How to Create a DNR Order

 During this consultation, your healthcare provider will also take the time to discuss the risks involved in making this decision.
 They’ll remind you that a DNR is very different from other estate planning documents.

-Attorney John Strohmeyer of Strohmeyer Law PLLC in Houston, Texas, reminds patients that a DNR is “not a medical power of attorney, where you’re going to appoint an agent to make medical decisions for you."
+Attorney John Strohmeyer of Strohmeyer Law in Houston reminds patients that a DNR is “not a medical power of attorney, where you’re going to appoint an agent to make medical decisions for you."

 Once your healthcare provider is confident that you’re 100% certain of your decision, they will start the process of creating a DNR.